2015 declared as the International Year of Evaluation

 EvalYear, a Global Initiative of Coordinated Local Action

-The aim of designating 2015 as the International Year of Evaluation is to advocate and promote evaluation and evidence-based policy making at international, regional, national and local levels.
+The aim of designating 2015 as the International Year of Evaluation was to advocate and promote evaluation and evidence-based policy making at international, regional, national and local levels.

-Since declaring EvalYear in Sep 2013, there has been many occasions regional and national Voluntary Organizations for Professional Evaluation (VOPE) joined the initiative.
-Many VOPE included EvalYear logo in their websites promoting EvalYear and to date the logo is available in 26 different languages.
+Since declaring EvalYear in September 2013, many regional and national Voluntary Organizations for Professional Evaluation (VOPE) joined the initiative.
+Many VOPEs included the EvalYear logo on their websites promoting EvalYear.
+(The EvalYear logo was available in 26 different languages).

 Declaring 2015 as the International Year of Evaluation (EvalYear)